-Study and Drug Regimen Study Design and Demographics Sample Size and Study Duration End Points Results Agarwal et al Fentanyl transdermal system 25 to 150 μg/hour replaced every 72 hours OL, PRO Patients >18 years of age with neuropathic pain persisting for >3 months N=53 16 weeks Primary: Change in pain intensity and daily activity Secondary: Pain relief, cognition, physical function and mood The median percentage of days on which anti-emetics were used during the titration period was 18.5% (interquartile range, 0 to 70.6) for buprenorphine plus paracetamol and 0% (interquartile range, 0 to 26.8) for codeine/paracetamol ( P value not reported).
+Study and Drug Regimen Study Design and Demographics Sample Size and Study Duration End Points Results Agarwal et al 37 Fentanyl transdermal system 25 to 150 μg/hour replaced every 72 hours OL, PRO Patients >18 years of age with neuropathic pain persisting for >3 months N=53 16 weeks Primary: Change in PI and daily activity Secondary: Pain relief, cognition, physical function and mood The median percentage of days on which anti-emetics were used during the titration period was 18.5% (interquartile range, 0 to 70.6) for buprenorphine plus paracetamol and 0% (interquartile range, 0 to 26.8) for codeine/paracetamol (P value not reported).
 Forty-three of 110 patients in the buprenorphine plus paracetamol group withdrew from the study during the titration period; 34 patients withdrew due to adverse events and five patients withdrew due to lack of therapeutic effect.
 In the codeine/paracetamol group, 63 of 110 patients withdrew during the titration period; 23 patients withdrew were due to adverse events and 12 patients withdrew due to lack of therapeutic effect.
 Eighty-six percent and 82% of patients in the buprenorphine plus paracetamol and codeine/paracetamol groups, respectively, reported treatment emergent adverse events.
 The most commonly reported adverse events in the buprenorphine plus paracetamol group were nausea, application site reaction and constipation.
 Primary: The average pain reduction across the population using pain diary data was -2.94±0.27.
-Thirty patients (57%) reported >30% improvement in pain and 21 patients (40%) reported >50% change in pain intensity.
-Decreases in pain scores for the subgroups were; peripheral neuropathy, -3.40±0.44; CRPS-1, 2.40±0.40 and postamputation pain, -2.70±0.47.
-There was a trend toward a greater reduction in pain intensity in the peripheral neuropathy group compared to the CRPS-1 ( P =0.06) and postamputation ( P =0.07) groups among the ITT population.
-Among completers, fentanyl was more effective in reducing pain in the peripheral neuropathy scores in activity.
-The average increase in daily activity from baseline was significant with fentanyl treatment ( P <0.001).
-Overall, 32.5% of patients experienced both a >30.0% decrease in pain intensity and a >30.0% increase in activity.
-The average increase in activity in the three subgroups was 42.6%, 37.5% and 33.3%, respectively, in patients with peripheral neuropathy, CRPS, and postamputation pain
+Thirty patients (57%) reported >30% improvement in pain and 21 patients (40%) reported >50% change in PI.
+Decreases in pain scores for the subgroups were; peripheral neuropathy, -3.40±0.44; (CRPS-1, 2.40±0.40 and postamputation pain, - 2.70±0.47.
+There was a trend toward a greater reduction in PI in the peripheral neuropathy group compared to the CRPS-1 (P=0.06) and postamputation (P=0.07) groups among the ITT population.
+Among completers, fentanyl was more effective in reducing pain in the peripheral neuropathy subjects compared to the other two groups of patients (P<0.04).
+The average increase in activity.
+The data 13.2.5% of patients experienced both a >30.0% decrease in PI and a >30.0% increase in activity.
+The average increase in activity in the three subgroups was 42.6%, 37.5% and 33.3%, respectively,